 1st, 2nd, and 3rd place awards will be given in each category.
 Divisions are based on the average ages of the students in each group.
 Age and length of study will be averaged and handicapped.
-No music is required for this division.
+These are considered Pop Divisions and no music is required for this division.
 A director may enter an additional group in the same division, providing a 60% change is made for each entry and performance.
 Numbers of the group and all players in the group must be listed on the Group Enrollment Form.
 Also a separate list of the name of the group, and the number of players in the group must be listed on the group sheet provided.
 Be sure all information is on the Contest Enrollment Form and Group Enrollment Form.